 X-rays are mainly useful for looking at bones, so they are commonly used if you have a fracture.
 Abdominal X-rays are only needed if your doctor suspects a few rare conditions – most of the times your bowels will not show up as the structures are so similar.

-CT and MRI scan is useful for looking into body in more detail.
-They are helpful for imaging the brain Ultrasound scans are used to look at abdominal organs such as the liver and kidneys etc., some other uses include scan of the heart, measuring blood flow through blood vessels and staging pregnancy.
+CT and MRI scans are useful for looking into the body in more detail.
+They are helpful for imaging the brain Ultrasound scans are used to look at abdominal organs such as the liver and kidneys etc., some other uses include a scan of the heart, measuring blood flow through blood vessels and staging pregnancy.

 MYTH: A SCAN WILL ALWAYS DETECT WHAT IS WRONG WITH YOU

 There are so many conditions that will not show up on any scan.
 But doctors have other investigations such as blood tests and other instruments and equipment to diagnose these conditions.
-Some conditions are diagnosed depending on your symptoms alone, for example migraine.
-So remember, you need not to take scan always
+Some conditions are diagnosed depending on your symptoms alone, for example, migraine.
+So remember, you need not take scan always.

 FACT: SCANS SHOULD BE INTERPRETED BY A SPECIALIST

 Although all doctors are trained to explain basic X-rays, they may miss some finer details which a specialist, known as a radiologist, would pick up on.
 Radiologists also have a high level of expertise in explaining complex scans like MRI or CT scans.
 They will generally write a report about your scan, so it is important to keep this safe and show it to your doctor.